 I am a lifelong Presbyterian.
 I was raised in the Trinity Presbyterian Church in Columbia where I learned from my parents that faith in God was not a Sunday only event.
 It was through my family and church that I learned the biblical stories of God’s tremendous love for me in Jesus Christ and where I came to accept this for myself.

 I am married to Kathryn.
-Kathryn is the Director of Christian Education at Unity Presbyterian in Fort Mill.
-We have three children: Rebecca (age 19) who is a student at Wofford College, Mary Kathryn (age 16), and James (age 13).
-Yes, we have 3 teenagers and are living to tell about it.
+Kathryn is the Director of Christian Education at Unity Presbyterian Church in Fort Mill.
+We have three children: Rebecca is a college graduate living now in Virginia, Mary Kathryn is a student at Wofford College, and James is a student at the College of Charleston.

 Please contact me and I would be more than willing to answer any questions you may have about Allison Creek Presbyterian Church or direct you to someone who can.